lorenzowind/SecexLog/README.md

 - Pedro Henrique Souza (Front-end developer)

 ## How to install?
-1. To run the backend, follow these steps:
+1. To run the back-end, follow these steps:
 - Navigate to the backend folder and install the dependencies:
 ```bash
 // Navigate to the backend folder